The model theory of the curve graph: Quantifier elimination in

 The uniqueness part of the lemma is mostly formal and is a reprise of the proof of Proposition 7.21 in~\cite{BPZ17}.
-The main point is that the classes of $\{u_1,v_1,x,\alpha,\beta,s\}$ are canonically defined from the classes $\{[u],[v],[u]\ast [v]=[w]\}$, and hence are unique up to permutations.
-We omit further details. \end{proof}
+The main point is that the classes of are canonically defined from the classes and hence are unique up to permutations.
+We omit further details.
+The conclusion of Item~\ref{item:triples} is now immediate. \end{proof}

 The following is essentially the same as the proof of Corollary 7.22 in~\cite{BPZ17}.
-The roles of Lemma 6.4 and Corollary 6.5 are played by Lemmas~\ref{core qe} and Theorem~\ref{t:Mqe}. \begin{corollary} Given $a,b,c\in N$, the type $\tp(abc)$ is uniquely determined by $(\pa{a,b},\pa{b,c},\pa{a,c})$. \end{corollary} \begin{proof} Let $abc$ and $a'b'c'$ two triples of points such that
+The roles of Lemma 6.4 and Corollary 6.5 are played by Lemmas~\ref{core qe} and Theorem~\ref{t:Mqe}. \begin{corollary} Given $a,b,c\in N$, the type $\tp(abc)$ is uniquely determined by the triple